For a Rounder Face

 Contour from hairline to chin

 Another great makeup tip for round faces is to follow the C technique.
-This means applying bronzer is a letter C shape, starting at your cheekbones and then blending up to your hairline and temples.
+This means applying bronzer in a letter C shape, starting at your cheekbones and then blending up to your hairline and temples.
 This helps to create the illusion of a longer face that’s more oval than round.
 You can also apply bronzer along your jawline for more definition, but be sure to avoid the chin.
 Applying contour the chin closes in your face, making it look smaller and rounder, so instead focus on adding definition to the jaw and edges of the face.

 Place your highlight slightly higher

+The last of our tips on makeup for round faces is to use your highlight slightly higher.
 To further emphasise your sculpted face, try placing your highlight slightly higher up on your face than you usually would.
 Take a product like the Highlight HD Palette and use a fluffy brush to dust a little above your cheekbones.
 The shimmering pre-baked pearl formula will help to further elongate the look of your face.
 You can also pop a little bit under the lower lip, the chin and the bridge of the nose to trick the eye into thinking your complexion is more oval than round.